skoolkid/skoolkit/_sources/commands.rst.txt

     -f, --force           Overwrite an existing snapshot.
     -p STACK, --stack STACK
                           Set the stack pointer.
-    --ram OPERATION       Perform a load, move or poke operation or initialise the system variables in the memory snapshot being built.
+    --ram OPERATION       Perform a load operation or otherwise modify the memory snapshot being built.
 Do '--ram help' for more information.
 This option may be used multiple times.
     --reg name=value      Set the value of a register.
 Do '--reg help' for more information.
 This option may be used multiple times.
     -s START, --start START